-SSL (Secure Sockets Layer) is a transaction security standard that provides encrypted protection between browsers and App Servers.
-When SSL is enabled for an App Server, browsers communicate with the App Server by means of an HTTPS connection, which is HTTP over an encrypted Secure Sockets Layer.
+SSL (Secure Sockets Layer) is a transaction security standard that provides encrypted protection between browsers and app servers.
+When SSL is enabled for an app server, browsers communicate with the app server by means of an HTTPS connection, which is HTTP over an encrypted Secure Sockets Layer.
 HTTPS connections are widely used by banks and web vendors for secure transactions over the web.

-A browser and App Server create a secure HTTPS connection by using a handshaking procedure.
-When browser connects to an SSL-enabled App Server, the App Server sends back its identification in the form of a digital certificate that contains the server name, the trusted certificate authority, and the server's public encryption key.
+A browser and an app server create a secure HTTPS connection by using a handshaking procedure.
+When browser connects to an SSL-enabled app server, the app server sends back its identification in the form of a digital certificate that contains the server name, the trusted certificate authority, and the server's public encryption key.
 The browser uses the server's public encryption key from the digital certificate to encrypt a random number and sends the result to the server.
-From the random number, both the browser and App Server generate a session key.
-The session key is used for the rest of the session to encrypt/decrypt all transmissions between the browser and App Server, enabling them to verify that the data didn't change in route.
+From the random number, both the browser and app server generate a session key.
+The session key is used for the rest of the session to encrypt/decrypt all transmissions between the browser and app server, enabling them to verify that the data didn't change in route.